Dr Nick Weston

 Profile

-Nick focuses on projects using the solid-state processing, in particular Field Assisted Sintering Technology, of metal powders to produce cost-effective components for aerospace, automotive, and defence applications.
-His current research project (FAST STEP 3) aims to recycle waste titanium alloys through the FAST and FAST-forge processes to produce affordable engine components for the automotive industry.
+Nick focuses on developing capabilities and understanding limitations of Field Assisted Sintering Technology in order to apply its unique processing potential to solve real-world industrial manufacturing problems.
+Previous research included recycling waste titanium alloys through the FAST and FAST-forge processes to produce affordable engine components for the automotive industry (FAST STEP 3).
 This work has been featured as a case study for the Henry Royce Institute.

 Qualifications